How Everything Started

 Here’s a short story of our long history

 We’ve always loved tires and vehicles, ever since 1956 when Bill Fountain opened our first store.
-In the beginning, Fountain Tire existed only as a double-bay garage in Wainright, Alberta.
+In the beginning, Fountain Tire existed only as a double-bay garage in Wainwright, Alberta.
 Then it spread, across Alberta, across the Prairies, across Canada.

 Our outstanding service, infectious work ethic and partnership spirit helped us grow.
 Managers who effectively met the needs of customers were offered ownership of the business through a 50/50 partnership in their operation, a system we still follow today.